CardiffMRCPathfinder/NeurodevelopmentalCNVCalling/README.md

 PennCNV and instalation instructions can be found here: https://github.com/WGLab/PennCNV
 Please use this resource for generating your own .pfb files

-# Step 2: Modify the Rmd script for your own parameters (lines 48-56, and 58-60).
+# Step 2: Modify the Rmd script for your own parameters

+Rmd lines 48-60
 Please change the required parameters to mirror that of your own paths for Penn CNV and perl.

 miscfolder="~/Pathfinder/CNVCallingPipeExtra/"